-When a child is sick in the U.S., a pediatrician is often there to help deliver care, support the parent, and help the whole family return to wellness.
+When a child is sick in the U.S., a highly trained health professional is often there to help deliver care, support the parent, and help the whole family return to wellness.
 But in far too many places around the world, our youngest and most vulnerable lack equal access to quality pediatric care.

-We discussed the value of building pediatric health capacity with Dr. Kiran Mitha, Seed’s Director of Pediatric Programs, to understand how she and Seed will support physicians in their efforts to improve health outcomes for newborns, infants, and children.
+We discussed the value of building pediatric health capacity with Dr. Kiran Mitha, Seed’s Director of Pediatric Programs, to understand how she and Seed will support physicians, nurses, and midwives in their effort to improve health outcomes for newborns, infants, and children.

 Seed Global Health recently announced a new five-year strategy to improve health and save lives.
 How do you see pediatrics as core to Seed’s mission to strengthen health systems?